-Against this backdrop, we encourage stream proposals and workshop proposals that examine issues of equality, diversity and inclusion, from a standpoint of social sustainability.
-Proposals can focus on single facets of EDI and/or social sustainability, as well as on broader concepts.
+Against this backdrop, we encourage stream proposals and workshop proposals that examine issues of equality, diversity and inclusion, from a standpoint of disruption.
+Proposals can focus on single facets of EDI and/or disruption, as well as on broader concepts.

 Streams are envisaged as following a traditional academic format, whereas workshops are open to more unconventional and informal procedures.

 Stream chairs and workshop chairs will receive a reduction of 50% on the conference fees.
 Each stream or workshop may have up to three chairs.

 There will be a doctoral colloquium parallel to the conference.
 Information on deadlines and modes of submission are available on the EDI website, or see below.

 Publication partnerships of EDI 2022 Cape Town conference

 Associated with this conference are European Management Review; Equality, Diversity, Inclusion: An International Journal, and International Perspectives in Psychology: Research, Practice, Consultation edited by Ines Meyer.
 Outstanding, pre-selected papers for the conference will be submitted to these journals, which will then process them, according to their usual standards.